My ADHD Morning Routine + Checklist | Millionaire Morning Routine

 I knew going into this that creating a Morning Routine would be an iterative process.
 It would evolve over time, and that’s ok!

-The first thing I did was brain dump everything I wanted to do.
+The first thing I did was brain dump everything I wanted to do in the morning.
 I imagined myself going through my morning routine, and made a list.

 ADHD Morning Routine with Checklist